Is a holster that hangs from the belt that also attaches to the leg legal?

 I live out of state, can I open carry in Texas?

 Yes.
 There are no residency restrictions to legal open carry as long as you possess a handgun license with Texas reciprocity.
+A concealed handgun license in another state allows open carry in Texas.

 Can my openly carried firearm be loaded?